Because You Love Me

 "Because You Love Me" is a song written by Kostas and John Scott Sherrill, and recorded by American country music singer Jo Dee Messina.
 It was released in October 1999 as the fifth and final single from her album I'm Alright.
 The song peaked at number 8 on the Hot Country Singles & Tracks (now Hot Country Songs) chart and peaked at number 11 on the Canadian RPM Country Singles.
-It also peaked at number 53 on the U.S. Billboard Hot 100 making it a minor crossover hit.
+It also peaked at number 53 on the U.S. Billboard Hot 100.

 Critical reception

 Deborah Evans Price, of Billboard magazine, reviewed the song favorably, saying that the song reminds everybody that she is "equally capable of wringing every drop of tender emotion from a power ballad."
 She calls the lyric a "well-written treatise on the impact love can have on a life, and Messina wraps her voice around the sentiment and carries it like a beloved flag."

 Music video

 The music video was directed by Lawrence Carroll and premiered in October 1999.